Many people assume an itchy scalp automatically means dryness.

 “Natural” Doesn’t Always Mean Gentle

 Essential oils are highly concentrated plant extracts made up of volatile aromatic compounds.
-Because they’re so concentrated, even small amounts can stimulate the scalp’s nerve endings.
+Because they’re so concentrated, even small amounts can stimulate the scalp’s nerve endings, which is why they’re often used in products marketed as “cooling” or “invigorating.”

 For some people, it is.